-- Receiving noncustodial parent employment information through interfaces. - Alerting child support case worker of information received. - Issuing notice A823, which is a combination of notice A818 Order/Notice to Withhold Income for Child Support, A433 Cover Letter W/H Order, Notice of Income Withholding, A750 Delinquency Notice and a record of accounting automatically within two business days of receipt to the employer and to the noncustodial parent when employment information is received from the National Directory of New Hires (noted in ACTN with

-W4) or the State Directory of New Hires (noted in action with NHIR).
-This information is considered verified upon receipt.
+- Receiving noncustodial parent employment information through interfaces. - Alerting child support case worker of information received. - Issuing notice A823, which is a combination of notice A818 Order/Notice to Withhold Income for Child Support, A433 Cover Letter W/H Order, Notice of Income Withholding, A750 Delinquency Notice and a record of accounting automatically within two business days of receipt to the employer and to the noncustodial parent when employment information is received from the National Directory of New Hires (noted in ACTN with W4) or the State upon receipt.
 No child support case worker intervention is necessary.
 This notice complies with PRWORA mandates requiring the use of a standardized order for income withholding.